FAQ

 How Many Days does it take to finish the Course?

-The course is 9 days and it usually runs from Friday to the following week’s Saturday.
+The course is 8 days and it usually runs from a Saturday to the following week’s Saturday.
+Plan on that last day being a full day.

 How much time is committed to class each day?

-Class usually begins at 8 am and ends anywhere from 6pm to 7:30pm.
+Class usually begins at 8:30 am and ends anywhere from 6pm to 7pm.
 A typical day is 10 hours but it is not uncommon for a day to run longer, depending on how things go.
-The course is very intensive and there is ALOT of ground to cover in 9 days!
-We do, however, take a long lunch to recuperate every day, usually 45 min to an hour.
+The course is very intensive and there is ALOT of ground to cover in 8 days!
+We do, however, take a lunch break to recuperate every day, usually 45 min to an hour.

 Do I get to keep the guitar that I build?